frodre/TerraSol/README.md

 star-planet system and to simulate rudimentary aspects of the planet's habitability.

+You can use the simulation at https://terrasol.herokuapp.com

+Please get in touch if  you have any suggestions or interesting ways you use this in the classroom!

 ## Running TerraSol

 This application needs Python 3.x with the packages, bokeh, numpy,